-As a DTC or B2B business owner, you likely rely on making and receiving eCommerce payments with vendors and other entities.
+As a DTC or B2B business owner, you likely rely on making and receiving eCommerce payments with vendors and other entities, especially during seasonality in business.
 Those payments come through via an eCheck or the Automated Clearing House (ACH) network, and in 2020 alone, more than $61 trillion passed through the ACH network in different financial transactions.

 If you aren’t already using ACH for your payments and transactions, then you may want to consider moving toward this type of system, especially as eCommerce trends show many prefer contactless payment after the COVID-19 pandemic.
 Most also prefer to get payments sooner instead of waiting on a check to come in the mail.

 ACH Payment Meaning